Pylons/pyramid/docs/designdefense.rst

 intention of the Repoze project to actually create another web framework.

-However, due to an early naming mistake, the software composing the BFG framework framework wwas added to this set of packages as :mod:`repoze.bfg`.
+However, as time progressed, the folks who ran the Repoze project decided to create BFG, which *is* a web framework.
+Due to an early naming mistake, the software composing the BFG framework was named :mod:`repoze.bfg`.
+This mistake was not corrected before the software garnered a significant user base, and in the interest of backwards compatibility, most likely never will be.
 While BFG uses Zope technology, it is otherwise unrelated to the original goals of "Repoze" as stated on the repoze.org website.
-If we had it to do all over again, the BFG package would be named simply "bfg".
-But we don't.
+If we had it to do all over again, the BFG package would be named simply ``bfg``.
+But we don't have it to do all over again.

 At this point, therefore, the name "Repoze" should be considered basically just a "brand".
 Its presence in the name of a package means